Trading Operations in Strategies

 TradingMode Property

-The TradingMode property determines the trading mode for the strategy.
+The TradingMode property defines the trading mode for the strategy.
 Possible values:

 - StrategyTradingModes.Full - all trading operations are allowed (default mode)